kodek-sleuth/Search-list-Javascript/README.md

 # Search-list-Javascript
 A search tool made in vanilla javascript
-Project Title
-One Paragraph of project description goes here

 # Getting Started
 - Install Javascript, html and css support on your local machine.